tanus786/CP-Codes-HackOctober-Fest-2023/README.md

 # CP-Codes-HackOctober-Fest-2022
-## You can follow this steps to merge your Pull request in my Repository
+## You can follow this steps to Merge your Pull request in my Repository

 - Firstly fork my Repository
 - Click on Add file